-Caution:You must source the source.me file to proceed with installation, otherwise ”suitable JVM not found” and other error messages appear.
+Caution:You must source the source.me file to proceed with installation.
+Otherwise, ”suitable JVM not found” and other error messages appear.

-Go to temp_dir and enter this command:
+Go to temp_dir and run the following command:

-To reconfigure the parameters in the partition.cfg file:
+To reconfigure the parameters:

-Log in as user pin, go to BRM_Home/upgrade/partition, and open the partition.cfg file in a text editor such as vi:
+Open the BRM_Home/upgrade/partition/partition.cfg file in a text editor such as vi.